 Check this page for the Daily Lobo's updated testing and confirmed case data for the COVID-19 outbreak in New Mexico, thanks to the COVID Tracking Project.
 This page will be updated daily as more data is produced and reported.

+The graphics on this page are optimized for desktop screens.
 For the best results, readers on mobile devices should view these graphics in horizontal mode.

 Mapping the outbreak in New Mexico

 Mapping the cumulative growth of cases in the state on a logarithmic scale can help us visualize the famous 'curve'.
 The steeper the line, the more rapidly cases are being reported.
 A shallower, flatter line might suggest that the individual counties might be flattening their respective curves and mitigating the outbreak.

 As of June 3, the New Mexico counties with confirmed COVID-19 cases are:

 Chaves County: 50 cases (2 deaths)

 Colfax County: 5 cases